betaplane/kangeroo/sphinx/main.rst

 A basic test on the AK-4-1 data is included and can be run by executing::

-    python -m unittest kangeroo/tests.py
+    python -m unittest kangeroo.tests

-It does however require an example directory as a tar.gz archive, including the '/out' subdirectory, which I'm not including in the git repo.
+It does however require the test data file *test_level_4_1.tar.gz*, which I'm not including in the git repo; this file needs to be placed inside the 'kangeroo' folder.

 Other remarks
 -------------